 Rides and Entertainment

-For something relaxing and calm, rent a water bike and pedal idly around the lake.
+And last, for something relaxing and calm, rent a water bike and pedal idly around the lake.
 There’s a large ship-like structure in the middle, called Tirta Mayang.
 Occasionally, there are music performances here.

 Arboretum Gembira Loka Zoo Mini Jungle